Apache Mesos requirements, deployment command examples, and container removal steps

 - Sudo privileges on the master server

-When you add a container service on the Container Services page, the Add Container Service wizard generates a script that you can copy to the Windows Clipboard.
-Connect to the master server via SSH, open a command line, and run the script, which looks something like this:
+When you add a container service on the Container Services page, the Manage Container Service wizard generates commands that you can copy to the Windows Clipboard.
+Connect to the master server via SSH, open a command line, and run commands that will:

 OrionAggregatorapplication on the master server, and

 OrionMonitorapplications on each node in the cluster.

 Before you delete a container service in the SolarWinds Platform Web Console, delete the

 orion-monitor.
 Apache Mesos applications deployed on the master server.

 The following steps describe how to remove container data via the Marathon web page but you can also use API commands or another Mesos framework to remove applications from nodes.